mroth/bump/README.md

 ![animation](docs/demo.svg)

-Automatically opens this in your browser:
+:arrow_right: Automatically opens this in your browser:

 ![release-page-ss](docs/release-draft.png)

-Afterwards you have a local checkout of the repository, you may wish to do `git fetch` to pull all remote tags to your system.
+Afterwards you have a local checkout of the repository, you may wish to do `git fetch` to pull all remote tags to your system. :eyes:

 # Comparison